MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 **What you'll learn:**

 - Understand at a high level the various roles and responsibilities of creating a modern intranet
-- See what you can do with SharePoint online out-of-the-box sites and web parts
+- See what you can do with SharePoint out-of-the-box sites and web parts
-- How to use plannings stages and tasks to create checkpoints and checklists to track your progress
+- How to use planning stages and tasks to create checkpoints and checklists to track your progress

 **How to think about a modern vs traditional intranet design**

-This intranet hub article provides guidance on how to plan and create your intranet in the modern, intelligent way.
+This intranet hub article provides guidance on how to plan and create your intranet in a modern, intelligent way.
 The Modern experience in SharePoint is designed to be compelling, flexible, and more performant.
 The [modern experience](https://docs.microsoft.com/sharepoint/guide-to-sharepoint-modern-experience) makes it easier for anyone to create beautiful, dynamic sites and pages that are accessible and mobile-ready.
 Modern SharePoint supports intelligent workplaces - those that leverage the collective knowledge of current users, share and collaborate easily, and engage audiences with targeted content and news.

 | Traditional intranet           | Modern intranet                |